Mr. Craig A. Bennett, CGFM

 Mr. Bennett graduated from the U.S. Coast Guard Academy in 1982 with a Bachelor of Science degree in Management and from the University of Washington in 1992 with a Master of Business Administration degree.
 He is a recipient of the Coast Guard Resource Director/Comptroller Award for Excellence and the DHS Chief Financial Officer’s Award for Excellence.

 Mr. John Bergin

-Mr. Bergin is a member of the Senior Executive Service, since September 2017.
-In October 2017, Mr. Bergin was appointed the Department of Defense’s reform lead for the Information Technology (IT) and Business Systems.
-This effort is an expansion of Mr. Bergin Business Technology Officer role and is responsible for working across the Department to roadmap and deploy systems that support business reforms, reduce the total number of systems, and ensure systems have the necessary controls to support audit and information integrity.
+John Bergin is a member of the Senior Executive Service since September 2017.
+In October 2017, Mr. Bergin was appointed the Department of Defense’s reform lead for Information Technology (IT) and Business Systems.
+An expansion of his Business Technology Officer role, Mr. Bergin is responsible for working across the Department to roadmap and deploy systems that support business reforms, reduce the total number of systems, and ensure systems have the necessary controls to support audit and information integrity.

 Ms. Debra S. Del Mar

 ASMC NCR PDI Chair